thomas-crane/nrelay/docs/core/client.md

 #### `moveMultiplier: number`
 The percentage of the possible max speed the player will move at.
 This should be a number between 0 and 1 where 0 represents 0% and 1 represents 100%.

+#### `connected: boolean`
+Indicates whether or not the client's TCP socket is currently connected to a server.

 ### Public methods
 #### `static on(event: string | symbol, listener: (...args: any[]) => void)`